SteveJustin1963/tec-APUS/README.md

 # tec-APUS

 ## todo
-* add more low io selects with more 138s
+* cascade another 74138 for low order io
 * divide clock 4 for 9511
 * check io map, account for current used io's, allocate new io's for tec-apus etc
 *